JoshOrndorff/recipes/src/testing/externalities.md

 }
 ```

-Each configurable constant type also maintains unit structs with implementation of `Get<T>` from the type `T` assigned to the module constant in the mock runtime implementation.
+Each configurable constant type also maintains unit structs with implementation of `Get<T>` from the type `T` assigned to the pallet constant in the mock runtime implementation.

 ```rust, ignore
 pub struct SignalQuota;